shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The cat flinched away.
 “I’m glad you like it.”

-Eratzica gobbled it all up, and licked the bits off the bones.
+Ersatzica gobbled it all up, and licked the bits off the bones.

 “Still hungry?”
 He gave her another one.